kriegaex/GebSpockSamples/README.md

   This is also used as a fall-back if `geb.env` is unspecified or misspelled.
 HtmlUnit is somewhat limited and might fail on fancy web pages, but much more useful than I initially thought.
 It is worth a try for simple headless tests.
-* `chrome_headless` - Google Chrome's headless browser is what you want to use, if you need a full-featured browser engine without all the nasty windows popping up on your workstation during tests.
-This engine replaces the previously supported PhantomJS, which has been removed from the Geb configuration.
+* `chrome_headless` - Google Chrome's headless mode is what you want to use, if you need a full-featured browser engine without all the nasty windows popping up on your workstation during tests.
+This is the default setting for Maven builds.
+Make sure that Chrome is installed locally.
+* `firefox_headless` - Mozilla Firefox's headless mode is a good alternative for Chrome headless, also being a full-featured browser engine.
+Make sure that FF is installed locally.
 * `chrome` - Google Chrome in normal (non-headless) mode.
 Make sure that Chrome is installed locally.
-* `firefox` - Mozilla Firefox.
+* `firefox` - Mozilla Firefox in normal (non-headless) mode.
 Make sure that FF is installed locally.
 * `ie` - Microsoft Internet Explorer.
 Make sure that IE is installed locally.
 * `edge` - Microsoft Edge.
 Make sure that Edge is installed locally.
 * `opera` - Opera.
-Make sure that Opera (current, not legacy version) is installed locally.
+Make sure that Opera (Chromium-based current version, not legacy engine) is installed locally.
 * `win_app` - Appium Windows driver (used for Windows Calculator demo test)